Y-Ysss/HelloNewTab/README.md

 ###
 If first letter of folder name is " ' "(single quotation mark), hide this folder in "Hello New Tab" page.
 When click the button in the upper right, display this hidden folder.

-### Bug
-If you resize the browser window, folders position are misaligned.

 ## Install
 1. Open Google Chrome (or Chromium based Browser), type “chrome://extensions” in the address bar and press the “Enter” key.
 Enable developer mode extensions.